 As a result of the current economic crisis, a number of people need to take a step back in their career and accept smaller roles than they were used to or hoping for.
 These people face a choice between accepting this new reality with a positive mindset, or rejecting it and become bitter.

-Strange as it may sound, accepting this new reality can bring joy and fullfilment.
-It can put a stop to the personal ‘Peters Principle’ a number of people cope with (in case they were promoted beyond their level of competence), take them out of a rat race, give them a chance to reload their batteries and build up new energy to invest in valuable things outside the work place (like their family or hobbies).
+Strange as it may sound, accepting this new reality can bring joy and fulfillment.
+It can put a stop to the personal ‘Peters Principle’ a number of people cope with (in case they were promoted beyond their level of competence), take them out of a rat race, give them a chance to reload their batteries and build up new energy to invest in valuable things outside the workplace (like their family or hobbies).
 These people can be a joy to have around: they are at ease, relaxed and thankful in the workplace.

-Unfortunately there are also people who become bitter and develop a series of resentments.
+Unfortunately, there are also people who become bitter and develop a series of resentments.
 Almost all the time these resentments are directed at their previous company (in case they had to switch) and their line manager.
 Sometimes they even resent their parents (‘I never wanted to study X’) or even significant others (‘If it were not for my partner I would have switched to another employer years ago’).
 They prefer to ignore their own contribution (if there was one) to their new situation and prefer to view themselves as innocent victims of their environment.

 This issue cannot be ignored

 So what does it matter if certain people are bitter at the workplace – why should this effect their work and the work of their fellow employees?
 Why can we not simply ignore them?